Randomize Tasks

 In the below example:

-• Then they either see Task 2 and Task 3.
+• Then they see Task 2 or Task 3 in a random order.

 • Finally, all participants see Task 4.